dzackgarza/Notes/Independent Study/Quals/Topics.md

 - strong, weak, and weak* topologies
 - Urysohn’s lemma
 - the Tychonoff theorem
-- the Baire Category theorem and the Stone-Weierstrass theorem.
+- the Baire Category theorem
+- the Stone-Weierstrass theorem.
 - The spaces C(X)
 - Riesz representation theorem
 - and the compact subsets of C(X)